About the OPA TPP Program

 - Created more than 3,800 community partnerships

 Grantees also had 66 manuscripts accepted for publication and gave 1,300 presentations about their programs.
-For more information about the reach and impact of the TPP program, see Performance Measures Snapshot - PDF (pending final 508-compliance review).
+For more information about the reach and impact of the TPP program, see Performance Measures Snapshot.

 The TPP program funded 41 rigorous evaluation studies.
 These studies helped build a body of evidence about where, when, and with whom specific programs are most effective.
 The evaluation results provided important information that organizations can use when selecting evidence-based TPP programs to implement in their communities.